php-ru/symfony-docs-ru/bundles/configuration.rst

 .. sidebar:: Processing the Configuration yourself

     Using the Config component is fully optional.
 The ``load()`` method gets an array of configuration values.
-You can simply parse these arrays yourself (e.g. by overriding configurations and using :phpfunction:`isset` to check for the existence of a value).
+You can instead parse these arrays yourself (e.g. by overriding configurations and using :phpfunction:`isset` to check for the existence of a value).
 Be aware that it'll be very hard to support XML.